aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Results and Analyses

 \textbf{Results and Analyses.} The results are shown in Table \ref{tab:rq2_aixcoder}.

-\textbf{The context utilization ability learned by \method can generalize to new languages.} Even in languages not included in the training set, such as C\# and TypeScript, aiXcoder-7B-v2 demonstrates strong performance.
+\textbf{The context utilization ability learned by \method can generalize to new languages.} In languages not included in \method-132K, such as C\# and TypeScript, aiXcoder-7B-v2 demonstrates strong performance.
 In TypeScript, EM increases from 46.96 to 55.96, a 19.17\% improvement.
 In C\#, EM increases from 46.32 to 55.88, a boost of 20.64\%.
-These results show that the context utilization capability learned by \method can generalize to other languages.
+These results show that the context utilization capability learned by \method has a good generalization ability.

-\textbf{\method also improves the performance of aiXcoder-7B in CrossCodeEval.} CrossCodeEval is a public benchmark whose data distribution differs from \method-132K. aiXcoder-7B-v2 demonstrates strong performance on CrossCodeEval, outperforming DeepSeek-Coder-6.7B and Qwen2.5-Coder-7B, highlighting its robustness.
-In Python, EM increases from 31.22 to 40.52, and EM rises from 42.50 to 51.43 in Java.
-These results indicate that \method enhances the model's intrinsic capabilities instead of overfitting.